dellius-alexander/Linux-Tutorials/tools/hyperv-vm-res.md

 # Setup Grub On Hyper-V VM's Resolution

-The default file to edit is located at: `/etc/default/grub`
+The default file to edit screen resolution is located at: `/etc/default/grub`

 Edit the two lines below: